 Artist Tom Croft

-I should, of course, also now like to thank Tom Croft and his initiative for enabling myself and so many other artists to take the opportunity to express their gratitude in this creative and (hopefully) long lasting way.
+I should, of course, also now like to thank Tom Croft and his initiative for enabling myself and so many other artists to express their gratitude in this creative way.

 Tom Croft started it all!
-When he advertised on Instagram that he would paint an NHS hero for free to the first NHS frontline worker to apply—and by doing so, he inspired a trend for artists to paint these local heroes of our extraordinary times.
+He advertised on Instagram that he would paint an NHS hero for free to the first NHS frontline worker to apply.
+By doing so, he inspired a trend for artists to paint these local heroes of our extraordinary times.

 Awesome Response

-Tom Croft was so overwhelmed by the huge response to his offer to paint a free portrait of a key worker that he posted a plea on Instagram to other artists who might wish to do the same.
+The huge response overwhelmed Tom Croft to his offer to paint a free portrait of a key worker.
+He posted a plea on Instagram to other artists who might wish to do the same.

-I couldn’t wait to contribute, so I posted the invitation of the initiative on my own IG page and hoped someone would want their portrait painted by me.
+I couldn’t wait to contribute, so I posted the initiative’s invite on my own IG page.
+I hoped someone might want their portrait painted by me.

-I was amazed to receive quick replies to my invitation.
+It amazed me to receive quick replies to my invitation.
 Amazed, flattered, honoured and privileged.
-In fact, I wished that I could have accepted all who contacted me!
-But, I was committed to paint the first hero who responded to my post.
+In fact, I wished I could have accepted all who contacted me!
+I was committed to paint the first hero who responded to my post and couldn’t take on any more.
+I felt humbled by the response.

 Stay safe and keep well